Blog Post Thumbnail

 To ensure a respectful and positive workspace culture, you need to implement clear desk sharing policies.

 Outline expected behaviors, define boundaries, and establish rules regarding noise levels, cleanliness, and the use of shared facilities.
-Provide gentle reminders when necessary, and provide your team with the right desk booking software to make the most out of their time in the office.
+Gently remind employees of desk sharing rules when necessary.
+For the best employee experience, we advise you to provide your team with the right desk booking software – like Officely – to help everyone make the most out of their time in the office.

 No items found.